elsherrif546/fullstack-challenge/AppLaunch-README.md

  # How to Launch Application and Insert Data into mongoDB instance running locally

+   - run "npm install" to install all dependencies
-Run "npm start" in the CLI with the below function invocation un-commented in the index.js file:
+   - run "npm start" in the CLI with the below function invocation un-commented in the index.js file:

       --> populateInProgress(populateClosed);